-Measurement, associated with producing basic data, will be provided jointly by state and civil society services.
-From the national to the local level, a binomial comprised of a state agent and a member of civil society will be responsible for collecting information according to different methods (observations, surveys and polls, studies of official records, etc.).
-To each indicator corresponds a labeled form specifying the methods for gathering data (source, method, responsible, period, perimeter and exact data definition, etc.).
-All REDD stakeholders can be mobilized for this process, particularly NGO and the private sector, which are experienced in managing the flow of local and national information to manage their projects or business.
-Their involvement prior to this mechanism also assures them a complete legal authority over the chain of data production.
+Measurement, associated with producing basic data, will be provided by the State, probably in cooperation with other partners.
+From the national to the local level, State agents and probable partners will be responsible for collecting information according to different methods (observations, surveys and polls, studies of official records, etc.).
+To each indicator corresponds a labelled form specifying the methods for gathering data (source, method, responsible, period, perimeter and exact data definition, etc.).
+Various REDD stakeholders might be mobilized for this process, particularly local communities, indigenous people and the private sector, which are experienced in managing the flow of local and national information to manage their projects or business.
+The modalities of such partnerships still remain to be discussed and clarified.
+The involvement of partners prior to this mechanism also assures them direct access and visibility over the chain of data production.
 Reporting can be calibrated to improve their own management, and transparency and direct access to data will facilitate trust and cooperation.

 Reporting, including data centralization, organization and the building of consolidated indicators, and the production of appropriate dashboards for management needs at all levels of the implementation chain will be assured by a centralized organization in the image of the Climactic Integrated Excellence Pole.
-The department responsible for this national record of

-REDD data will be comprised of four people with supplementary expertise covering the four data sections.
-Beyond centralization, formatting and data release, this PIEC department will ensure support of the data production agents by providing for continuous dialogue to improve the indicators, share good collection practices, enhance the system's reliability, solve problems, etc.
+The department responsible for this national record of REDD data will be comprised of four people with supplementary expertise covering the four data sections.
+Beyond centralization, formatting and data release, this PIEC department will ensure support of the data production agents by providing for continuous dialogue to improve the indicators, share good collection practices, enhance the system's reliability, solve problems etc.